PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 #### July-2019 Note - This readme is being generated from the PySimpleGUI.py file located on GitHub.
 As a result, some of the calls or parameters may not match the PySimpleGUI that you pip installed.

 ## GUI Development does not have to be difficult nor painful.
-It can be FUN
+It can be (and is) FUN

 #### What users are saying about PySimpleGUI

 ***(None of these comments were solicited & are not paid endorsements - other than a huge thank you they received!)***

 "I've been working to learn PyQT for the past week in my off time as an intro to GUI design and how to apply it to my existing scripts...
 Took me ~30 minutes to figure out PySimpleGUI and get my scripts working with a GUI."